start portlet menu bar

 Lenders look for people who move money—especially large sums of money—in or out of bank accounts right before closing.
 We may ask for explanations and documents about large transfers before we finalize your mortgage, which can delay closing on your house or refinance.

-6. Acknowledge receipt of your Closing Disclosure
+6. Acknowledge Receipt of Your Closing Disclosure

 Federal law requires that you receive a copy of the Closing Disclosure at least three business days prior to closing.
 You’ll need to acknowledge receipt of the Closing Disclosure in a timely manner.
 The Closing Disclosure provides information about the actual costs of the loan, including interest rate, loan terms, fees, closing costs, and projected monthly payments.